Dows, Iowa: Convention Center

 In 2003, the Dows Community Convention Center was built on Ellsworth Street.
 The building was modeled similarly to the Exchange Block that once stood as the cornerstone building to the north side of Ellsworth Street.
 The building includes a 4800 sqft convention room and a 360 sqft meeting room.
-Also included is a large kitchen as well as many tables, internet hook ups, and nice restrooms.
-The building also houses the city offices.

 Education

-Previously before the year 2014, the school located in Dows was in use.
-Due to fewer students in 2014, the school had to close down.
+The Dows Community School served the educational needs of the area for over 100 years.
+The original 3-story school building was constructed in 1914 with major additions built in 1935, 1954, 1961, and 1980.
+The last class to graduate from Dows High School graduated in 1998.
+That Fall, Dows entered a 2-way whole grade sharing agreement with CAL Community School (Latimer).
+Dows maintained an elementary and a shared Dows-CAL Middle School.
+In 2005, Dows ended their partnership with CAL and entered a 1-way whole grade sharing agreement with Clarion-Goldfield CSD, with the Dows Elementary remaining until 2014.
 The current community is within the Clarion–Goldfield–Dows Community School District, which was formed by the merger of the Dows Community School District and the Clarion–Goldfield Community School District on July 1, 2014.
 The school property in Dows was later on purchased.

 Churches

 The Dows area is home to several churches.
-Located in town are the Abundant Life Chapel, Sovereign Grace Church, United Methodist Church, First Presbyterian Church, and First Lutheran Church.
-The United Methodist Church and the First Presbyterian Church share a pastor with the Alexander United Methodist Church.
-The Sovereign Grace Church meets in the First Presbyterian Church and is an independent reformed church.
+The Dows First Lutheran Church is affiliated with the Evangelical Lutheran Church in America (ELCA).
+The Dows United Methodist Church meets in their historic building constructed in 1896.
+The Sovereign Grace Church is an independent Reformed church that meets in the former First Presbyterian Church.
 Located six miles east of town is the Morgan Methodist Church.
 Also, southwest of town is the Vernon Lutheran Church, which no longer has services.
+Churches that have closed in town include the Dows First Presbyterian Church (PCUSA) and Abundant Life Chapel (Non-Denominational).
+The First Presbyterian Church is owned by the Dows American Legion and is available to rent for events.